awsdocs/amazon-aurora-user-guide/doc_source/Aurora.Overview.Endpoints.md

  If your cluster contains only a primary instance and no Aurora Replicas, the reader endpoint connects to the primary instance\.
 In that case, you can perform write operations through this endpoint\.

+**Tip**
+ Through RDS Proxy, you can create additional read\-only endpoints for an Aurora cluster\.
+These endpoints perform the same kind of load\-balancing as the Aurora reader endpoint\.
+Applications can reconnect more quickly to the proxy endpoints than the Aurora reader endpoint if reader instances become unavailable\.
+The proxy endpoints can also take advantage of other proxy features such as multiplexing\.
+For more information, see [Using reader endpoints with Aurora clusters](rds-proxy.md#rds-proxy-endpoints-reader)\.

 ## Using custom endpoints<a name="Aurora.Endpoints.Custom"></a>

  You use custom endpoints to simplify connection management when your cluster contains DB instances with different capacities and configuration settings\.